k8-proxy/k8-proxy-documentation/docs/products/gw cloud sdk/zip_scenarios.md

 In this scenario the Zip file is processed, however some of the files inside it could not be processed.
 Nevertheless the response will return a Zip file with the sanitized files plus an `ErrorReport.html` for each file that could not be rebuilded.

-Example of the output of the `ErrorReport.html` is:
+Example of the output from the `ErrorReport.html` is:

 ![image](https://user-images.githubusercontent.com/6232283/118471256-d8823c80-b707-11eb-81c8-9ae51204a387.png)